NethermindEth/Forta-Agents/Paraswap-Agents/AdminOperations/README.md

   - Type is always set to "Info".
   - Metadata fields:
     - `partner`: Address of the new partner.
-    - `partnerShare`: The partner Share.
+    - `partnerShare`: The partner share.
     - `noPositiveSlippage`: Set to `true` if positive slippage should not be taken into account. `false` otherwise.
     - `positiveSlippageToUser`: Set to `true` if positive slippage should go to the user. `false` otherwise.
     - `feePercent`: Partner fee Percent.